willgarcia/kubernetes/README.md

 Exercise 3 of 13 - Node status
 ------------------------------

-From the VM named `workshop-second-host`, try one of the previous commands but with the additional option `-s`.
+From the VM named `workshop-second-host`, run one of the previous commands  with the Kubectl option `-s`.
 Example:

 ```